dcmri/dcmri/docs/source/generated/examples/tools/plot_convolution.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 108-109
+GENERATED FROM PYTHON SOURCE LINES 114-115

 The final convolution function `~dcmri.nexpconv` convolves n indentical exponentials with mean transit time T analytically.
-We illustrate the result by keeping the total mean transit time MTT=nT constant, and increasing n from 1 to 100:
+We illustrate the result by keeping the total mean transit time MTT=nT constant, and increasing n from 1 to 100.
+As the number of exponentials increases, the convolution converges to a delta function positioned on t=MTT:

 ..
-GENERATED FROM PYTHON SOURCE LINES 109-121
+GENERATED FROM PYTHON SOURCE LINES 115-128

 .. code-block:: Python